A. About Solar Energy

 The SolarCoin foundation has released rules for affiliated sites and their staking policies on staked coins that the site holds on behalf of the coin owners.
 Solcrypto has signed an MOU with the SolarCoin foundation and this means that we have to contractually adhere to the SolarCoin Foundation's guidelines, rules and audits to prevent bad actors inside the SolarCoin ecosystem.

 From April 1st, 2017, Solcrypto no longer stakes SolarCoin on behalf of Solcrypto users, and recommends current Solcrypto users who have claimed SolarCoin through Solcrypto to contact us so we can send you your coins that may have been staked starting after September 2015 to March 31st, 2017.
-We then recommend users to take full control of their own SolarCoin's on their own hardware, or on exchanges and wallet services such as Lykke.
+We then recommend users to take full control of their own SolarCoin's on their own paper wallets, hardware, or on exchanges and wallet services such as Lykke.

 For users allowing Solcrypto to stake on their behalf from September 2015 to March 31st, 2017, the following rule applies, and has not changed.

 For each subsequent year Solcrypto is holding the solar module owners SolarCoin on behalf of them, their wallets receive 2% interest.
 That means if the wallet is left untouched at a balance of 100 §SLR, the interest generated on this balance is 2% or 2§SLR per year.
 After 1-year, the "coinbalance tab" in the user account in Solcrypto will show 102§SLR wallet.
 Solcrypto will keep calculating interest based on our SolarCoin nodes staking engine for the 100§SLR.
 If the user wants to withdraw their SolarCoin's from Solcrypto, we will charge a 0% one time withdrawal fee.